Advertisements in schools in the United States: Arguments in favor of advertising

+Proponents also argue that children must be educated and seasoned as interpreters of marketing strategies from a young age so that they become discerning and conscious consumers as adults.
+Today, due to cultural shifts, young children have less apparent authority to make purchases directly than they have in past decades, but there has been suggestion that parental supervision already serves as the only necessary check on the growing influence of any deliberate advertising in elementary schools.
+Furthermore, it has been suggested that stripping K–12 education of all visible corporate advertising reinforces a common misconception that the education system is uniquely immune from any heavy-handed influence of the private sector.
+This, in turn, lays the groundwork for a distorted understanding of the necessary, reciprocal-yet-falliable relationship that exists between state agencies and private companies.

+Others have argued that some advertisements, particularly those which emphasize positive character development in children (healthy diet, mental health, etc.), have potential to reinforce any positive choices made by school-aged children in those same areas.

 Arguments against advertising

 According to critics, many advertisements endorse products that are detrimental to children's health, such as unhealthy food, and some people argue that children are more easily drawn to persuasive advertisements than adults.
 It has also been argued that schools should be environments where students will not be distracted from their work by advertisements.

 Channel One News has 2 minutes of advertising for every 12 minutes of news.
 Students can lose up to a full day of class time over a year for advertisements.

 There is a concern that children do not understand the motivation behind ads.
 Children under the age of 13 are a vulnerable population that lacks the executive functioning skills to comprehend what the advertisement is trying to sell and the techniques used to persuade and frame customer decisions.
 Children do not possess the same knowledge of advertising tactics as adults and are more susceptible to their persuasive intent.
 Elementary school children are not necessarily able to comprehend the fact that advertising agencies may have a different perspective from their own.